-&lt;sup>1 Examples of existing conservation or recovery plans include NFWF's Conservation Landscapes; Migratory Bird Joint Ventures and their plans such as the Saltmarsh Sparrow Conservation Plan; Western Association of Fish and Wildlife Agencies (WAFWA) Sagebrush Conservation Strategy; NRCS Working Lands for Wildlife Conservation Frameworks for Great Plains and Sagebrush, Bobwhite Quail and Gopher Tortoise; Collaborative Landscape Conservation Designs such as Southeast Conservation Adaptation Strategy and Nature's Network; state-driven conservation efforts such as State Wildlife Actions Plans, Coastal Master Plans, and the State Action Plans for Big Game Migrations; Tribal conservation priorities and Tribal co-stewardship agreements; and local collaboratives such as the Black-foot Challenge, the Great Lakes Indian Fish and Wildlife Commission, Crown of the Continent Landscape Conservation Design, Salmon Superhighway, Sacramento Valley Salmon Recovery Program, Southeast Conservation Blueprint, and the Sentinel Landscapes Partnership.
+&lt;sup>1 Examples of existing conservation or recovery plans include NFWF's Conservation Landscapes (business plans); Migratory Bird Joint Ventures and their plans such as the Saltmarsh Sparrow Conservation Plan; Western Association of Fish and Wildlife Agencies (WAFWA) Sagebrush Conservation Strategy; NRCS Working Lands for Wildlife initiatives and conservation frameworks for Great Plains, Sagebrush, and Northern

+Bobwhite; Collaborative Landscape Conservation Designs such as Southeast Conservation Adaptation Strategy, Midwest Landscape Initiative and Conservation Blueprint, and Nature's Network; state-driven conservation efforts such as State Wildlife Actions Plans, Coastal Master Plans, and the State Action Plans for Big Game Migrations; Tribal conservation priorities, restoration plans, and Tribal co-stewardship agreements; and priorities of local/regional collaboratives such as the Black-foot Challenge, the Great Lakes Indian Fish and Wildlife Commission, Crown of the Continent Landscape Conservation Design, Salmon Superhighway, Sacramento Valley Salmon Recovery Program, Southeast Conservation Blueprint, and the Sentinel Landscapes Partnership.
 Similarly, applicants should incorporate science-based tools and data into their proposal where applicable.
 Examples include the USFS's Watershed Condition Classification (WCC) and Terrestrial Condition Assessment (TCA), Nature's Network Conservation Design, and WAFWA's Crucial Habitat Assessment Tool (CHAT).
 Applicants should develop projects with climate strategies in mind when possible and can reference the Advancing the National Fish and Wildlife, and Plants Climate Adaption Strategy into a New Decade and the Voluntary Guidance for States to Incorporate Climate Adaptation into State Wildlife Actions Plans and other Management Plans.
 This list is not exhaustive, but rather indicative of the types of plans and strategies that can be integrated into proposals.